dockercomposeup/dockercomposeup.github.io/_posts/2016-07-03-spark-notebook-wordcount.md

 ---
 layout: post
-title: Intro. to Apache Spark and Python Notebooks
+title: Intro to Apache Spark and Python Notebooks
 caption: Sample Python Notebook that uses Apache Spark to analyze the Back to the Future transcript.
 date: 2016-07-03 09:00:00 -0500
 image: '/assets/img/'